El Gouna Film Festival: History

-The inaugural festival started September 22, 2017.
-The psychological thriller Scary Mother, by Georgian first-time director Ana Urushadze, took the Golden Star, the festival's top feature film competition prize.
+Its inaugural event started on 22 September.
+The inaugural artistic director was Intishal Al Timimi, who had previously overseen Arab films at the Abu Dhabi Film Festival until its demise in 2015.
+The psychological thriller Scary Mother, by Georgian first-time director Ana Urushadze, took the Golden Star, the festival's top feature film competition prize, in 2017.
 Oscar-winning actor-director Forest Whitaker was feted with a lifetime achievement award.